Scholarships, Bursaries, Awards, Prizes

 MPD/Bachelor of Music and Artist Diploma students are required to perform two recitals, usually in their final two years.
 Recitals must be adjudicated by their private teacher and one faculty member.
 See “Student Resources” in the VAM College website for more information on recitals.

 The success of the College Program requires regular and punctual attendance at all scheduled classes.
-Courtesy requires the student to notify the teacher if the student is unable to attend a class.
-More than three unexcused absences may result in the loss of one letter grade.
+Students are required to notify the teachers in advance if they are unable to attend class, either in person or by email.
+More than 3 unexcused absences results in the loss of one letter grade.

 All students are expected to maintain a professional attitude toward their VAM performance and classroom commitments.
 Regular punctual attendance at and preparation for rehearsals and classes are crucial to the attainment of professional artistic goals.
 It is expected that the students will conduct themselves in a manner that does not discredit VAM in any way and that they avoid all forms of dishonesty, including cheating and plagiarism.
 VAM reserves the right to dismiss any student who does not pay fees or deliberately acts to prevent the holding of any class, lesson, rehearsal or performance.